min2ha/ukwa-site/content/target/39977/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Where Poppies grew diffrently - stories of Gypsy and Travellers in the first world was

 Project to train Gypsy and Traveller participants in oral history work, produce a CD and display.